goblinhack/c-plus-plus-examples/README.md

 would want to use "std::cerr". "std::endl" sends the newline character to the terminal and is equivalent to "\n" in C.

 Here is the full example.
-The outut should look like:
+The output should look like:

 ![Alt text](https://github.com/goblinhack/c-plus-plus-examples/blob/master/hello_world_color/screenshot.png?raw=true "hello colorful world")